 What is a timesheet?
 A timesheet is a tool that can be used for much more than just knowing when a person clocks in and out.
 It’s time to get out of the prehistoric ages if you are using it for only that purpose.
 Make sure to utilize your timesheet system to its fullest extent possible and you’ll find it becomes a valuable tool for your day to day project management.

 Looking for a timesheet system for your company?
-Try ProjectManager.com FREE for 30 days and you can have it up and running within hours.
-Our time tracking system allows you to show actual progress vs. planned.
-The time tracking reports tell you the number of days you’re ahead and behind schedule.
-And they go one step further by confirming the total effort and cost of the project to date.
-No other Time Tracking Software provides this information at your fingertips.
+ProjectManager.com offers a collaborative time-tracking tool that allows you to show actual vs. planned progress.
+The time tracking reports tell you the number of days you’re ahead and behind schedule, and they go one step further by confirming the total effort and cost of the project to date.